sitespeedio/sitespeed.io/docs/important/index.md

  <span>By Taylor Jones (IBM) on the podcast Toolsday http://www.toolsday.io/episodes/performance.html</span>
 </blockquote>

-Note: SpeedCurve is a paid service built on top on the Open Source tool  [WebPageTest](http://www.webpagetest.org/).
-If you love WebPageTest (we do!) you can [drive it](../documentation/sitespeed.io/webpagetest/) using sitespeed.io and collect the metrics and use it side by side with all the sitespeed.io metrics.
+Note: SpeedCurve is a paid service built on top on the used to be Open Source tool  [WebPageTest](http://www.webpagetest.org/).